raminvafadary/Reddit-classification-Energy-vs-Renewable-Energy-/README.md

 |**actual positive**|1267|2609|

 ## Conclusions
-This model was able to predict with 66% accuracy whether an article was from r/renewable or r/energy by sumbmissions and comments.Some misclassifications could result from a title containing a word the model associates with the other subreddit. the two subreddits are very similar and this is the reason for small accuracy.
+This model was able to predict with 66% accuracy whether an article was from r/renewable or r/energy looking at sumbmissions and comments.Some misclassifications could result from a title containing a word the model associates with the other subreddit. the two subreddits are very similar and this is the reason for small accuracy.

 The words that were more likely to be from text in r/renewable energy were hawaii , career, wind, solar, turbine and uk.
 The words that were more likely to be from text in r/energy were oil, hydrogen, market, shale, saudi, price anad opec .

-TFID performed better than count vectorizer in identifying most popular words in each subreddit. since TFIDF keeps the words that are rare in some texts and penalize the words that are very common in texts.
+TFIDF performed better than count vectorizer in identifying most popular words in each subreddit. since TFIDF keeps the words that are rare in some texts and penalize the words that are very common in texts.

 Next steps:

 - Take a deeper dive into understanding the misclassified text.
 - Try filtering out submissions that were removed from the subreddits.
-- Try other supervised moels
+- Try other supervised models
 - make our own list of stop words